rust-lang/book/nostarch/chapter01.md

 command line tool for managing Rust versions and associated tools.
 You’ll need an internet connection for the download.

-> NoteIf you prefer not to use `rustup` for some reason, please see the Other Rust Installation Methods page at *https://forge.rust-lang.org/infra/other-installation-methods.html* for more options.
+> Note: If you prefer not to use `rustup` for some reason, please see the Other Rust Installation Methods page at *https://forge.rust-lang.org/infra/other-installation-methods.html* for more options.